Fedalto/ideas/README.md

 Command line auto-complete could be offered by:

  * indexing the man pages intelligently to extract argument documentation
- * typing a comamnd line searches the index for arguments and either displays completion of the argument and/or provides a documentation panel for that argument.
+ * typing a command line searches the index for arguments and either displays completion of the argument and/or provides a documentation panel for that argument.

 For example, if the user types `grep -v`, they may get an auto-complete for `--invert-match`.